-If the incident is an emergency, when an incident is first discovered, service providers should contact 000.

-Service providers should first make sure that everyone is safe, including staff and people accessing the service.
-Then, following their own policies on managing incidents, service providers should immediately make a report to the relevant authority such as the Police or lodge a Mandatory Report of Significant Harm (ROSH) report in case of child or young person.
+When an incident is first discovered, providers should contact 000 if the incident is an emergency.
+Providers should first make sure that everyone is safe, including staff and people accessing the service.
+Then, following their own policies on managing incidents, providers should make a report to the relevant authority such as police or lodge a Mandatory Report of Significant Harm (ROSH) report in case of child or young person immediately.

-When it is feasible, service providers should advise their DCJ Commissioning and Planning Officer that a critical incident has occurred and outline as much detail as possible.
+When it is feasible, providers should advise their DCJ Commissioning and Planning Officer that a critical incident has occurred and outline as much detail as possible.